Milwaukee Brewers at San Diego Padres

 Brewers move down California coast after avoiding sweep

-Milwaukee (40-31) maintained at least a share of the NL Central lead heading to San Diego after avoiding a sweep of its three-game series at San Francisco on Sunday with a 5-3 victory.
+Milwaukee (40-31) maintained a slim lead atop the NL Central heading to San Diego after avoiding a sweep of its three-game series at San Francisco on Sunday with a 5-3 victory.

 What is the difference between a boy who is late for dinner and a baseball hit over the fence?